High School Dual Credit

 On-Campus Dual Credit Opportunities

 These courses are offered on our campus (either BEHS or BCHS).
-They are taught by Elmbrook instructors who have the credentials to become adjunct faculty at the University level.
+They are taught by Elmbrook instructors with the credentials to become adjunct faculty at the University level.
 Earning college credit requires that students are admitted to the college/university offering the course, enroll, and satisfy the requirements for the course.
-Some courses require a minimum grade to earn credit and may include a reduced tuition cost.
+Some courses require a minimum grade to earn credit and may include reduced tuition.
 Students enrolled are under the policies and guidelines of the college/university.
 Students may enroll in the high school course and not receive college credit.
 Availability is based on instructor availability.
-Students should select the course in IC that indicates either CAPP or Dual Credit next to the title of the course.
-Students may request a transcript from the college/university for transfer to the student’s future destination, however, transferability can not be guaranteed.
-Students are encouraged to keep course materials for review of transferability once they arrive at college as an undergraduate student.
+Students should select the course in IC that indicates either CAPP or Dual Enrollment DE next to the title of the course.
+Students may request a transcript from the college/university for transfer to the student’s future destination; however, transferability can not be guaranteed.
+Students are encouraged to keep course materials for review of transferability once they arrive at college as undergraduates.

 *Students need to apply to the University/College to earn college credit.